pippinbarr/it-is-as-if-you-were-on-your-phone/process/journal.md

 As I do all this, that red arrow in the mockups is making me want a splash of colour in amongst it.
 Maybe the interaction areas/items could be pink or something?

 Anyway, it was pretty soothing to do this because I feel like I'm creeping back to something simpler and less directly connected to actual UI.
 More abstraction, not less.

+## Progress; Zen (2025-02-20)

+### Progress

+Hwell...
+I implemented those mockups pretty literally over the last few days and the game has kind of jumped from feeling a bit off to pretty much feeling like what I wanted?
+It suddenly feels close to done -- though naturally that doesn't mean it *is* close to done.

+Crucially I think it seems to work.
+I've had Jim look at it for the "does it make any sense" angle and he got it.
+As mentioned in a commit somewhere, I've had Felix play it and got the excellent feedback that he didn't want to stop, helping to emphasize the instinct that there's just a bizarre moreishness to these sorts of basic interactions (which I'm hoping will also play into the Zen mode when I get to it).
+I also showed it to a couple of other people from the perspective of observing and they confirmed that yes, I looked like I was on my phone, haha.

+There are still plenty of things to tidy up around the language, some tweaks to layouts and more.
+And then there's Zen mode, a menu, and such.
+But yeah it's reached that point where it feels inevitable that I'll release it as a real thingamie.

+### Zen

+The next big question for the game is how to create the Zen mode.
+This is more of a design brainstormy moment but the point is to use the same structure of the game (like, exactly the same) but to have to it communicate and ideally *be* a meditative experience.
+So:

+- **Sound effects** become zen sounds like gongs for taps and... other stuff...
+- Should there be **background music**?
+Dare I make something on the OPZ?
+Or something generative with chords?
+Or not really, let people plug in their own music?
+- Should the **colours** change?
+Is there a "zen palette"?
+And relatedly is there a "better" approach to the palette of the non-zen version?
+I keep thinking about a sort of rainbow hue shifting thing, but it that just basically pretty dumb?
+Might look nice?
+I can try it
+- We need an approach to the **act texts** which my first thought was just like a guided breathing thing, then I wondered about a guided meditation sort of set of things around observing/feeling/etc., and another possibility is a single specific quote or whatever that just stays there and you can meditate on the one thing throughout.
+I don't dislike any of those ideas, but I feel like I should probably just stick to a single one.
+A quote may be hard to fit?
+There's good old "If death alone is certain, and the time of death is uncertain, what then should I do?"
+- Should there be a **timer** to explicitly pair this with the idea that it's a session of meditation?
+Or again outsource that?
+(Could be a recommendation in the explainer text?)

+So those are I think the main concerns.
+None of them are actually all that high challenge, just a thing to do.
+I guess I try out the different potential textual approaches specifically.

+I haven't written a Why for this project.
+Let me do that.